The ACC Board governs how we function. It delegates day-to-day leadership and management to the Chief Executive.

 Kristy McDonald ONZM QC

 Kristy was appointed to the Board in September 2012.
-She's a barrister and litigation lawyer with extensive experience in criminal, health, public and constitutional, and administrative law.
+Kirsty is a QC and Wellington-based barrister and litigation lawyer with extensive experience in criminal, health, public and constitutional, and administrative law.

 Kristy is a: